Kamal-Kohli/Project-1-Satvik-/README.md

 - page has an excellent Accessibility rating in Lighthouse
 ![Accessibility score](assets/images/lighthouse-analytics.png)

-- Tested the site opens in Brave, Chrome & Safari without issues.
+- Tested the site opens in Opera, Chrome & Safari without issues.
-- All links open to external pages as intended.

-## Technologies Used
+## TECHNOLOGIES USED
 ### Programme
 - HTML5
 - CSS3